lehcimcramtrebor/es-theme-Butterfly/_ButterflyCustom/Readme..txt

 	- You can use "theme.jpg" at root folder to use only one background for all theme exept systems you have customized.

+	  Be careful, if you do not customize the wallpapers then delete the "wallpaper.m3u" and .jpg files from the theme folder concerned to let theme display original content.

 VIDEOS:

 By default, this theme use scraped videos as system view presentation, but you can customise each system with yours.